-Explains how an agency could run an e-auction after initially evaluating offers.
+Explains that an agency could run an e-auction after initially evaluating offers and the requirements agencies must comply with when running such an e-auction.

 - An agency may run an e-auction after its initial evaluation of proposals.
 An e-auction is a scheduled online event where suppliers bid against each other on price, quality or other quantifiable criteria.